 Core Training Requirements

-• Three-dimensional facial anatomy including muscle layers
+- Three-dimensional facial anatomy including muscle layers and vascular structures

-• Product knowledge for different toxin formulations
+- Product knowledge for different toxin formulations and their specific characteristics

-• Injection techniques and dosing strategies
+- Injection techniques and dosing strategies for various facial areas

-• Patient assessment and treatment planning
+- Patient assessment and personalized treatment planning

-• Complication recognition and management
+- Complication recognition and management including ptosis and asymmetry

 Hands-On Clinical Experience